arnhemcr/financial/README.md

 It offers:

 * a configurable parser for CSV records into transactions
-* stringers for transactions into the package's default CSV records or [Ledger] journal entries
+* stringers for transactions into the package's CSV records or [Ledger] journal entries

 ## Program translate